sandipshiwakoti/vscode-react-native-package-checker/README.md

 - Use "Package Checker: Refresh Package Data" command to clear cache
 - This fetches the latest information from all data sources

+### Dependency check not working?

+- Ensure you have a valid `package.json` with React Native as a dependency
+- Verify the target React Native version exists in rn-diff-purge repository
+- Check that your current React Native version is different from the target version
+- Use "Package Checker: Show Logs" to view detailed error messages

+### Target React Native version not found?

+- The extension uses rn-diff-purge data, which may not have diffs for very new or very old React Native versions
+- Check the [rn-diff-purge repository](https://github.com/react-native-community/rn-diff-purge) for available versions
+- Try a different target version that's known to be available

 ## 🛠️ Development